SBucur/riscv/README.md

-# RISC-V
+# RISC-V (WIP)
 Pipelined RISC-V core made as a learning exercise in Verilog, SystemVerilog and UVM.
 Targeted for FPGAs; no specific platform required.
-Vivado was chosen for its free and easy UVM support.
+The Vivado IDE was chosen for its free and easy UVM support.
 Until 3rd-party IP is required, the design is for all intents and purposes platform-agnostic.
 The design is based off of Figure C.18+C.19 in *Computer Architecture - A Quantitative Approach, 6th ed.*

 ## File Structure